-Given the propensity for decreased natural cushioning in diabetics and the strong relationship between decreased fat pad and increased pressure, it is beneficial to include soft-tissue supplements in the form of cushioning materials when prescribing orthoses for diabetic patients.
+2) Glycosylation in poorly controlled diabetics that can lead to decreased integrity of the fat pad.^{15,16} the strong relationship between decreased fat pad and increased pressure, it is beneficial to include soft-tissue supplements in the form of cushioning materials when prescribing orthoses for diabetic patients.
 These soft tissue supplements should be included as part of a topcover on an orthotic device.
 There are many materials available and these include foams, rubbers, and viscoelastic materials.
 Although there is limited data indicating which of the cushioning materials are the best replacement for the natural cushioning provided by the fat pads, there is some evidence to help us determine the materials that are likely to be most effective.